-(1) In 2021, each of Mr. Boyle, Ms. Hagen and Dr. Cooper served as our PEO for part of the year.
-Mr. Boyle served as our only PEO in 2022.
-The Non-PEO NEOs for whom the average compensation is presented in this table for 2022 are Dr. Deniger and Ms. Lackey and for 2021 are Jill Buck, Eleanor de Groot and Raffaele Baffa.

-(2) The amounts shown as Compensation Actually Paid have been calculated in accordance with Item 402(v) of Regulation S-K and do not reflect compensation actually realized or received by the Company's NEOs.
-These amounts reflect total compensation as set forth in the Summary Compensation Table for each year, adjusted as described in footnote 3 below.

-(3) Compensation Actually Paid reflects the exclusions and inclusions for the PEO and the Non-PEO NEOs set forth below.
+- (1) In 2021, each of Mr. Boyle, Ms. Hagen and Dr. Cooper served as our PEO for part of the year.
+Mr. Boyle served as our only PEO in 2022 and 2023.
+The Non-PEO NEOs for whom the average compensation is presented in this table for 2022 and 2023 are Dr. Deniger and Ms. Lackey and for 2021 are Jill Buck, Eleanor de Groot and Raffaele Baffa. - (2) The amounts shown as Compensation Actually Paid have been calculated in accordance with Item 402(v) of Regulation S-K and do not reflect compensation actually realized or received by the Company's NEOs.
+These amounts reflect total compensation as set forth in the Summary Compensation Table for each year, adjusted as described in footnote 3 below. - (3) Compensation Actually Paid reflects the exclusions and inclusions for the CEO and the Non-CEO NEOs set forth below.
 Amounts excluded, which are set forth in the "Minus Stock and Option Awards from Summ.
 Comp.
-Table" columns below, represent the Stock Awards and Option Awards reported in the Stock Awards and Option Awards columns of the Summary Compensation Table for each applicable year.
-Amounts added back to determine Compensation Actually Paid are made up of the following components which are set forth in the tables below, as applicable: (i) the fair value as of the end of the fiscal year of outstanding and unvested equity awards granted in that year; (ii) the change in fair value during the year of equity awards granted in prior years that remained outstanding and unvested at the end of the year; (iii) the fair value as of the vesting date of equity awards that were granted and vested in that year; (iv) the change in fair value during the year through the vesting date of equity awards granted in prior years that vested during that year and (v) the fair value at the end of the prior year of awards granted in any prior year that failed to meet applicable vesting conditions during the covered year are subtracted for the PEO or the Non-PEO NEOs, where applicable.
+Table" columns below, represent the Stock Awards and Option Awards columns of the Summary Compensation Table for each applicable year.
+Amounts added back to determine Compensation Actually Paid are made up of the following components which are set forth in the table below, as applicable: (i) the fair value as of the end of the fiscal year of outstanding and unvested equity awards granted in that year; (ii) the change in fair value during the year of equity awards granted in prior years that remained outstanding and unvested at the end of the year; (iii) the fair value as of the vesting date of equity awards that were granted and vested in that year; and (iv) the change in fair value during the year through the vesting date of equity awards granted in prior years that vested during that year.
+The fair value at the end of the prior year of awards granted in any prior year that failed to meet applicable vesting conditions during the covered year are subtracted, although there were no such awards for the CEO or the Non-CEO NEOs in 2021, 2022 or 2023.
 Equity values are calculated in accordance with ASC Topic 718.